yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 interesting.

-At the end of the bootcamp, those who have met the minimum requirements "graduate" and move onto their chosen teams.
+At the end of the bootcamp, those who have met the minimum requirements "graduate" and move on to their chosen teams.
 The small subset of people who don't graduate with their cohort are typically given a bit more time to figure things out, but will eventually be forced to leave the company if they don't complete the program.